As ringers we often take it for granted that we are able to ring tower

-Invite your clergy and PCC to a virtual ringing practice or an online social event.
+Invite your clergy and other church volunteers to a virtual ringing practice or an online social event.
 Get them to have a go too!
 Continue to include them once more normal activities resume after restrictions are eased.

 Work together with other towers, or at Branch/District/Guild/Association level, to engage with Diocesan, Archdeaconry or Deanery officials so that ringing is included as a key part of the church recovery from the pandemic.